Natural Features of Pyhä-Häkki National Park

 Inhabitants of the Mires and Sandy Heathland Forests

-Open bogs attract such species as the Common Crane (Grus grus), the Wood Sandpiper (Tringa glareola) and the Greenshank (Tringa nebularia) to nest in the national park each year.
+Open bogs attract species such as the Crane (Grus grus), the Wood Sandpiper (Tringa glareola) and the Greenshank (Tringa nebularia) to nest.
 Forest tetraonids thrive in the vicinity of sandy heathland forests.
 The Western Capercaillie (Tetrao urogallus), the Black Grouse (Tetrao tetrix), the Hazel Grouse (Bonasa bonasia)and even the Red Grouse (Lagopus lagopus) may cross you path.

 The spiders with their eight legs, mice and voles with four, and birds and men with two, in the numbers of the individuals they cannot outdo the six-legged insects.
 In Pyhä-Häkki, like in many other places, the six-legged Red ant (Formica rufa) is the greatest species in number.
 With however many legs, all the creatures can walk around in the National Park in peace.